Eudokia Angelina: Life

 Eudokia first married Stefan, the second son of Stefan Nemanja, Grand Župan of Serbia.
 The marriage was arranged by her uncle, the emperor Isaac II Angelos, around 1190, while her father was in exile in Syria.
 In 1196, on her father-in-law's retirement to a monastery, Eudokia's husband became ruler of Serbia.
 According to the Byzantine historian Nicetas Choniates, Stefan and Eudokia quarrelled and separated, accusing one another of adultery, and therefore in 1200 or 1201, Eudokia was banished from Serbia.
-Eudokia fled on foot with only the clothes on her back, seeking refuge at the court of Stefan's brother Vukan, ruler of Zeta, who befriended her and provided for.
+Eudokia fled on foot with only the clothes on her back, seeking refuge at the court of Stefan's brother Vukan, ruler of Zeta, who befriended and provided for her.
 When she recovered, Eudokia went to Dyrrachium, from where a Byzantine ship returned her to her father in Constantinople.
 The repudiation of Eudokia shows the decline of Byzantine power and prestige.

 In Constantinople Eudokia became the mistress of the future Alexios V Doukas, with whom she (and her mother) fled the city into Thrace on April 12, 1204, as the Crusaders of the Fourth Crusade were storming the city.
 Reaching her deposed father at Mosynopolis, Eudocia was allowed to marry Alexios V, but he was arrested and mutilated on the orders of Alexios III.
 Eudokia was furious with her father's actions.
 Later, Alexios was captured by Crusader forces and eventually forced to retire to a monastery.

 Eudokia married for a third time, to Leo Sgouros, the independent ruler of Corinth, after he offered asylum to Alexios III and his family in 1204.
 Blockaded in the citadel of Corinth, Leo Sgouros committed suicide in 1207/1208.
 Eudokia is thought to have died around 1211.

 By her marriage to Stefan of Serbia she had four children: